Niksen111/Niksen111/README.md

 ### Hi there 👋

+My name is Nikita Ksenchik, I am a SPBU student on Technology Programming

 <!--
 **Niksen111/Niksen111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.